Author Guidelines

 Manuscript Contents

-Title Page: Include title, key words for indexing, name(s) of author(s), academic degree(s), name and address of organization where the work was done, and any acknowledgments, credits, or disclaimers.
+Title Page WITH Author Information: Include title, key words for indexing, name(s) of author(s), academic degree(s), name and address of organization where the work was done, and any acknowledgments, credits, or disclaimers.
 Manuscripts should include a running head on the title page of the manuscript.

 Abstract: All manuscripts, except Letters to the Editor, require an Abstract of no more than 150 words.
 No references should be cited in the abstract.
 The Abstract should not include any subheadings.
-Please double-space the Abstract and place it on a separate page following the title page.
+Please double-space the Abstract and place it on a separate page following the title page WITHOUT author information.

-Notes: These should be grouped together in a separate, double-spaced section after the text and before the References.
+Notes (as needed): These should be grouped together in a separate, double-spaced section after the text and before the References.
 In the text, notes should appear as superscript, lower-case letters.
+For example: This has caused a number of significant controversies . . .

 Conflict of Interest Statement: Authors are required to include a Conflicts of Interest Statement section after the Implications section and before the References.